 Stock Photography Services

 Besides the unique images that cannot be found elsewhere, Icons8 Photo service provides you with an option to edit the images right there.
 For example, you can change the background color in the picture you choose.
-The service allows you to download the images in limited resolutions for free, attribution required.
+The service allows you to download the images in limited resolutions for free, attribution is required.

 So… What Do We Do Now?

 Let’s sum it up.
-Define your purpose (personal, editorial or commercial image use) and look for the sources offering imagery and conditions that suit you best.
+Define your purpose (personal, editorial, or commercial image use) and look for the sources offering imagery and conditions that suit you best.
 Always do your own research when using an image to ensure that its license allows for what you plan to do with the photo.